The Bellevue Chronicle

 2017

-The Swiss government acquires 100% of the shares of Bellevue Palace Immobilien AG, dissolving the company and transferring the hotel to the Federal Department of Buildings and Logistics (BBL).
+The Swiss Confederation acquires 100% of the shares in Bellevue Palace Immobilien AG.
+The company is dissolved, and the hotel is transferred to the Swiss Confederation’s portfolio.

 —————